sanderk92/kotlin-document-validator/README.md

 }
 ```

-### Peek
+## Peek

-A validation definition as described above can immediately have its result peeked on:
+A validation definition as described above can conditionally be executed

 ```kotlin
 document validateEagerly { subject ->